 Can I join the Kaytana for just a selection of days?

 Unfortunately, not.
 Due to UK governmental COVID-19 regulations people cannot move between groups.
 Therefore, we have to accept only full time registration to keep the groups closed.

 Who are your staff?

-For each group there will be a designated team of 1 over 18 and 1-2 young people leaders.
+For each group there will be a designated team of 2 or more leaders - Shinshinim (of which at least 1 is over 18).
 All madrichim have an experience in Hadracha.
 In addition, during all times there will be other staff on site who are not assigned to groups that will be there overseeing the Kaytana generally, dealing with the logistics, and managing the group leaders.
 All staff are DBS checked when applicable.
 We are considering including an outsider entertainer as part of the programme.
 This will happen within the social distancing guidelines.

 Is lunch provided?

 To provide a COVID-19 secure camp, we will not be providing lunch.
 We ask that families bring participants with a packed lunch, snack and a bottle of water every day.
 Please make sure the food you provide is nut-free.

 What is the price of camp and what does it include?

 The price of the Kaytana is £100 for the week.
 This price includes all the programming for the Kaytana, all staffing costs, and all measures to ensure the camp is COVID-19 secure.
 For a second child (sibling) the price will be reduced to £88.

 What is the payment method and refund policy?